ErpNetDocs/tech/modules/logistics/logistics-common-module-concepts/goods-cost/cost-correction/index.md

 # Cost Correction

-The current article describes the calculation (and re-calculation) of the <b>actual cost</b>.
+The current article describes the calculation (and recalculation) of the <b>actual cost</b>.
 The article <b>Original Cost Calculation</b> describes how the </b>original cost</b> is calculated.
 Those calculations are accurate as long as the store transactions are entered in their original chronology.
 If the order is incorrect, so will be the cost.

 <b><i>Example 1:</b></i>